-Interest Initially [Paid/Compounded] [Monthly/Quarterly/Semiannually/Annua lly]
+Interest Initially [Paid/Compounded] [Monthly/Quarterly/Semiannually/ Annually]

-Home Mission Council of the Eastern Regional Conference of the Churches of God, General Conference, hereinafter Home Mission Council, is indebted to and, for value received, hereby promises to pay to the registered holder hereof upon presentation of this Certificate the sum of $\leq$ dollars text> and 00/100 dollars (\$D,DDD.CC) upon the expiration of the term of this Certificate, unless the Certificate shall have been called for previous redemption.
-The term of this Certificate shall commence on the day following the date of issuance of the Certificate set forth above, and such term shall expire and this Certificate shall mature on the same day $\leq$ term> (N) years following such date of issuance, except that if such maturity date is not a business day then the maturity date shall be the next following business day.
-At least 30 days prior to the maturity date, the registered holder shall be given written notice of the impending maturity date and a copy of the thencurrent Offering Circular, and unless a written request for repayment of principal and accrued interest shall have been received from the registered holder within 10 days after the maturity date, Home Mission Council shall have the option of either redeeming this Certificate by making payment to the registered holder of the principal amount and the interest accrued on this Certificate to the maturity date or extending this Certificate for the same term; provided that, if this Certificate is so extended, notwithstanding anything herein to the contrary, the rate at which this Certificate shall bear interest during the extended term shall be determined in accordance with the then-current Offering Circular (i.e., as if this Certificate had been issued under that Offering Circular).
+Home Mission Council of the Eastern Regional Conference of the Churches of God, General Conference, hereinafter Home Mission Council, is indebted to and, for value received, hereby promises to pay to the registered holder hereof upon presentation of this Certificate the sum of \leq dollars text> and 00/100 dollars (\$D,DDD,CC) upon the expiration of the term of this Certificate, unless the Certificate shall have been called for previous redemption.
+The term of this Certificate shall mature on the day following the date of issuance of the Certificate set forth above, and such term shall expire and this Certificate shall mature on the same day \leq term> (N) years following such date of issuance, except that if such maturity date, the registered holder shall be given written notice of the impending maturity date and a copy of the thencurrent Offering Circular, and unless a written request for repayment of principal and accrued interest shall have been received from the registered holder within 10 days after the maturity date, Home Mission Council shall have the option of either redeeming this Certificate by making payment to the registered holder of the principal amount and the interest accrued on this Certificate to the maturity date or extending this Certificate for the same term; provided that, if this Certificate is so extended, notwithstanding anything herein to the contrary, the rate at which this Certificate shall bear interest during the extended term shall be determined in accordance with the then-current Offering Circular (i.e., as if this Certificate had been issued under that Offering Circular).

-During the initial term of this Certificate, said sum of money shall bear interest at the rate of $\leq$ rate in text> (N.N%) per annum.
+During the initial term of this Certificate, said sum of money shall bear interest at the rate of \leq rate in text> (N.N%) per annum.
 The interest on this Certificate shall be computed as of May 1 and November 1 as aforesaid, and shall be paid to the registered holder as of each such date (or the next following business day if such date is a Saturday, Sunday or holiday), or on a quarterly or annual basis, or will be accrued and added to the balance of the Certificate, in accordance with the written election made by the purchaser in the Purchase Application Form.
 The purchaser of any Certificate having a face amount of at least \$10,000 also may elect to receive monthly interest payments.
 Any registered holder desiring to change this election may do so by advising Home Mission Council in writing, and such election will become effective at the time of the next following semi-annual interest computation.